 Visual Flight Rules (VFR) Noise Abatement Procedures – There may be cases when VFR aircraft are unable to follow these procedures due to tower direction, traffic, weather, training requirements, or emergency procedures.

-Departures – Runway 16: Fly runway heading to shoreline before commencing turns.
+Departures – Runway 16: Fly runway heading until past the shoreline before commencing turns.

 Arrivals – Runway 16: Follow published traffic pattern procedures.